Reviewed in the United States on June 27, 2020

-Fox (She Rises) enchants with his first Viking Age novel, a sweeping medieval saga that stretches across 11th-century Scandinavia.
+Fox (The Grace Coffin Series) enchants with his first Viking Age novel, a sweeping medieval saga that stretches across 11th-century Scandinavia.
 After Hilja’s mother and three-year-old sister are stolen from her village by pillaging Norsemen, Hilja, who is only seven but wise and brave, vows to bring them home, no matter what it takes.
 Six years later, her entire village is destroyed.
 As she grows up and searches for her mother and sister, she acquires a fiancé, displays an uncommon sense of honor, and becomes a powerful medicine woman.
 Meanwhile, Thorkell the Tall, leader of the mercenary Jømsvikings, plays dangerous political and sexual games with Gunnhilde, the queen of Denmark, as her sons, Harald and Canute, vie to be the next king.

 This story ticks all the elements of a well-rounded tale: swashbuckling warriors, naked ambition, adventure, and a touch of romance.
 It’s clearly the first episode of a series, and readers may be frustrated that so many arcs are left unresolved, though enough is wrapped up to be satisfying.
 Fox rarely missteps; only a few overly raunchy and size-focused references to male genitalia distract from the endearing characters and dramatic action.

 Fox’s vivid worldbuilding will easily ensnare readers.
 His impeccable research, spun into lyrical prose (“These were the bright nights of summer, when the sun orbited the sky in a wild oval”), powers the narrative and makes the occasional bursts of wry wit even more delightful.
 The supernatural elements are touched on lightly, leaving the characters’ individual choices to drive the plot.
 This evocative and lovely medieval novel leads readers into a magical, often bloody era that they’ll be sorry to leave.